mike99mac/minimy-mike99mac/README.md

 ### Setting up the SSH server on Ubuntu

+If you are installing Raspbian, skip to the next section.

 The secure shell (SSH) server is not installed by default on Ubuntu desktop.
 Install it so you can access your system remotely.
 To do so, perform the following steps:

 - Open a terminal session by right-clicking the mouse anywhere on the desktop and choosing **Open in Terminal**.
 You should see a console window open.